-Many escape on a boat or a raft (20), others rely on their car.
-Airborne vehicles are also popular, helicopters in particular but also airplanes, air balloons, or fantastic vehicles.
-Only a few leave the town by train or bus, or use animals.
-Many seek shelter, often returning to their home (26 times), or entering into the sea.
-Also in this frame, a few bravely take some sort of action to mitigate the hazard (34 times), either through magic intervention but also by pouring water into the crater, or by throwing rocks into it, to obstruct the conduit.
-Rarely the action is taken by the community, or by public authorities.
+Many escape on a boat or a raft (20), while others rely on their cars.
+Airborne vehicles are also popular, particularly helicopters, but also aeroplanes, air balloons, or fantastic vehicles.
+Only a few leave the town by train or bus or use animals.
+Many seek shelter, often returning to their home (26 times) or entering into the sea.
+Also in this frame, a few bravely take some sort of action to mitigate the hazard (34 times), either through magic intervention or also by pouring water into the crater or by throwing rocks into the volcano to obstruct the conduit.
+Rarely is the action taken by the community or by public authorities.

-- Others call for help (21 times), sometimes hopelessly. - 29 Text and drawings also reflect the damage (mentioned 34 times) to the environment (burned vegetation) and to infrastructures - 30 (houses, mostly, but also cracks or lava interrupting roads).
-In 9% of the stories the destruction is pervasive and impacts the - 31 entire city.
-In 11 stories someone dies in this frame, in a few cases the protagonists themselves do not survive.
-Examples of - 32 the third frame are collected in the Supplement Frame 3.
+Others call for help (21 times), sometimes hopelessly.

+Text and drawings also reflect the damage (mentioned 34 times) to the environment (burnt vegetation) and to infrastructures (houses, mostly, but also cracks or lava interrupting roads).
+In 9% of the stories, the destruction is pervasive and impacts the entire city.
+In 11 stories, someone dies in this frame, and in a few cases the protagonists themselves do not survive.
+Examples of the third frame are collected in the Supplement (Sect.
+S4; see "Frame 3 - the eruption").

-4.2.4 Frame 4 - The epilogue
+4.2.4 Frame 4 - the epilogue